Sarah Kerrigan: In StarCraft II: Heart of the Swarm

 Kerrigan is the main character in StarCraft II: Heart of the Swarm.
 After regaining her human form, Kerrigan is brought by Raynor to a secret research facility run by Valerian Mengsk to determine if she can still control the Zerg.
 However, the facility is attacked by Dominion forces and while Kerrigan and Valerian escape, Raynor is captured.
 Mengsk's publicly announces he has executed Raynor, and while planning to enact revenge against him, Kerrigan is approached by Zeratul, who tells her to travel to Zerus, the original homeworld of the Zerg.
 On Zerus, Kerrigan learns that a being called Amon stole a large portion of the Zerg from the planet and bound them to the Overmind, making them Amon's slaves as part of his plot to destroy both the Zerg and Protoss and remake life in his own image.
-Kerrigan learns that the Overmind created her as an attempt to free to Zerg from Amon's control.
+Kerrigan learns that the Overmind created her as an attempt to free the Zerg from Amon's control.
 Kerrigan chooses to increase her power by entering a chrysalis, transforming again into a Zerg and Terran hybrid, though this time retaining her original personality.
 Mengsk contacts Kerrigan and reveals that Raynor was not killed, but is being held as a hostage.
 He threatens to kill Raynor if she goes to war against the Dominion.
 With help from Valerian and Raynor's forces, Kerrigan manages to rescue Raynor, but is rejected by him for choosing to return to her Zerg form.
 Now in full control of the Zerg, Kerrigan launches an attack on the Dominion's main world, Korhal, to defeat Mengsk.
 Valerian convinces her to permit civilian evacuation.
 As a result, Raynor and his raiders reinforce her assault on the imperial palace.
 Confronting Mengsk, Kerrigan is almost killed by the Xel'naga artifact before Raynor disables it.
 Kerrigan kills Mengsk, and leaves Raynor to prepare the swarm for the fight against Amon.